 NRCS Flat Rates Cost Share Contract Code Туре Amount \$ Maximum Rate Term Conversion of eligible ag land to native prairie - ≥2.0 acres and ≤5.
 0 acres.
 327 50% for establishment and 100% for land dedication 10 years Conversion of eligible ag land to native prairie - ≥5.0 acres and <20.0 acres.
-327 50% for establishment and 75% for land dedication 10 years Conversion of eligible ag land to native prairie - ≥20 acres.
-327 50% for establishment and land dedication 10 years Any native prairie restoration project ≥0.5 acres and <2.0 and any native prairie project ≥0.5 acres on non-ag land.
-327 One-time \$500/acre N/A 10 years Conversion of eligible agricultural land to introduced perennial grasses and legumes 327 Annual \$100/acre N/A 10 years Pre-Construction Cover TN 31 One-time \$200/acre, Not to exceed \$1,000 N/A
+327 50% for establishment and 75% for land dedication 10 years Conversion of eligible erop, pasture, or hay ag land to native prairie - ≥20 acres.
+327 Annual \$175 to \$275 100 to 200/ac 50% for actual seed and establishment and land dedication, not to exceed 50% of cost estimate 10 years -Conversion of other lands to Any native prairie restoration project ≥0.5 acres and <2.0 and any native prairie project ≥0.5 acres on non-ag land.
+327 One-time \$500/acre N/A 10 years Conversion of eligible agricultural land to introduced perennial grasses and legumes 327 Annual \$100/acre N/A 10 years

+Pre-Construction Cover TN 31 One-time \$200/acre, N/A

+Not to

+exceed

+\$1,000

-Post-establishment One-time \$85/acre maintenance
+Post-establishment One-time \$85/acre 50%

+maintenance

 - 1. Eligible agricultural land includes any areas where annually seeded crops (e.g.: corn, soybeans, small grains, vegetables, etc.) have been grown and harvested in each of the last 3 years, and in at least 8 of the last 10 years.
 Cropland in a forage rotation (e.g. hay/alfalfa) is eligible provided forage has not constituted more than 50% of the rotation in the previous 10 years.
 Eligible pasture land includes any land that has been actively pastured by livestock for the last 3 years, and for at least 8 of the last 10 years.
 Eligible hay land must consist of at least 25% alfalfa plants and have been harvested at least once in each of the last 3 years, and in at least 8 of the last 10 years. - 2.
-Notwithstanding the above, maximum percent- based rate shall be 50% for establishment and land dedication for any project on a parcel that: a) is less than 10 acres in size; or b) was platted after 1/1/2015 and has a non-agricultural zoning classification. - 3.
+Notwithstanding the above, maximum percent- based rates for conversion of eligible crop, hay, or pasture lands to native prairie shall be 50% for establishment and land dedication for any project on a parcel that: a) is less than 10 acres in size; or b) was platted after 1/1/2015 and has a non-agricultural zoning classification.determined as follows: \$275/acre for soils with D or greater slopes and for areas within 300' of a protected water course, drainage ditch, Type III or greater wetland, intermittent stream as depicted on USGS quadrangle maps, or top of a bluff or ravine; \$225/acre for soils with C slopes; \$200/acre for soils with B slopes, and \$175/acre for soils with A slopes.
+Total incentive amount may be rounded to the nearest \$100. - 3.
 Funding assistance shall be limited to a maximum amount such that the overall total cost benefit for volume reduction does not exceed \$2000 per acre foot of runoff. - 4.
 Payments shall be made according to the following table: